 Link building is becoming tougher as Google tightens its noose on link networks and improves its algorithms to detect quality.
 Finding fresh, high quality link opportunities is important now more than ever.
-We’ve put together this guide – a cheat sheet that you can use as reference when trying to figure out how to find viable link opportunities using Majestic SEO.
+We’ve put together this guide – a cheat sheet that you can use as reference when trying to figure out how to find viable link opportunities using Majestic.
 This guide we’ve compiled based on our own experience using the platform.

 Prelude: What Should You Look For?

 Before discussing the different ways you can find link opportunities, you need to know exactly what to look for first.
 These things differ based on what aspect you choose to focus on, but generally you need to look for the following: